shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_1/README.md

 - **Broad network access:** Cloud services can be accessed via the internet using a variety of devices and platforms.
 - **Security:** Cloud providers often offer robust security measures and compliance standards to protect data and ensure privacy.

-## :computer: Types of Cloud Computing
+## :computer: Service Model of  Cloud Computing

-There are three primary types of cloud computing models:

 1. **Infrastructure as a Service (IaaS):** Provides virtualized computing resources such as virtual machines, storage, and networks, allowing users to build and manage their own infrastructure within the cloud environment.
 2. **Platform as a Service (PaaS):** Offers a platform for developing, testing, and deploying applications without the need to manage the underlying infrastructure.
 It provides a framework and runtime environment for developers.